SkylineCommunications/dataminer-docs/connector-help/connector_help/DEVA_Broadcast_DB45.md

 # DEVA Broadcast DB45

-The DEVA Broadcast DB45 protocol can be used to monitor the FM signals analyzed and monitored by the DEVA Broadcast DB45.
+The DEVA Broadcast DB45 connector can be used to monitor the FM signals analyzed and monitored by the DEVA Broadcast DB45.

 ## About